|

 third gear, with full tranny line pressure being applied, so that the clutch guts

-won't slip on your trip in and your vehicle will move along slowly but steadily to a service center... hopefully.
+won't slip on your trip in and your vehicle will move along slowly but steadily to a service center... (as I said, hopefully).

 By the way, interestingly and just as a side note, if the